 Green tea is a popular drink consumed all around the world!
 It offers many health benefits and has a refreshing taste with distinctively grassy notes.
 Green tea has even been shown in studies to help with weight loss!
 It comes in many different varieties as well, from intense gunpowder to delicate sencha.
 Loose-leaf tea is an excellent way to enjoy the full flavor profile and aroma of green tea.

 Since the tea market is flooded with different kinds of green tea, it's difficult to choose which one is best for you!
 Take a look at our list of favorites for some options.
 Vahdam's Himalayan Green Tea is perfect if you prefer a bold cup of tea.
-We also created a buying guide to help you confidently pick loose-leaf green tea.
+We also created a buying guide reviewed by a certified tea sommelier to help you confidently pick loose-leaf green tea.

 Taylors of Harrogate